ayezinhtun/1cng-protal-user-guide/docs/Getting Started/Introduction.md

 ### 🚀 Next Steps

-To start your journey with **Stack Console**, head over to the guides above and begin by creating your account, setting up your profile, and configuring your billing.
-The setup is straightforward, and with Stack Console's powerful integrations, you’ll be up and running in no time!
+To start your journey with **1CNG**, head over to the guides above and begin by creating your account, setting up your profile, and configuring your billing.
+The setup is straightforward, and with 1CNG's powerful integrations, you’ll be up and running in no time!